-The California High-Speed Rail Authority (CHSRA) is responsible for planning, building and operating the state’s first high-speed rail link.
-It chose DB Engineering & Consulting USA Inc.* as the “early train operator” to provide consulting and development services and to plan and implement the start-up of rail operations.
-The high-speed line will connect California’s urban centers, contribute to the economic development of the Central Valley, promote a cleaner environment, create jobs, and preserve agricultural and protected areas.
+The California High-Speed Rail Authority (short CHSRA or Authority) is responsible for planning, building and operating the state’s first high-speed rail system.
+It chose DB E.C.O.
+North America Inc.* (formerly known as DB Engineering & Consulting USA Inc.) as the “early train operator” (ETO) to provide consulting and development services and to plan and implement the start-up of rail operations.
+The California high-speed rail system will connect the mega-regions of the State, contribute to economic development and a cleaner environment, create jobs, and preserve agricultural and protected lands.

 California high-speed rail will run from San Francisco to the Los Angeles basin in under three hours at speeds capable of over 200 miles per hour.
 The system will eventually extend to Sacramento and San Diego, totaling 800 miles with up to 24 stations.
 In addition, the Authority is working with regional partners to implement a statewide rail modernization plan that will invest billions of dollars in local and regional rail lines to meet the state’s 21st century transportation needs.

 The Authority is currently working towards initiating interim high-speed rail passenger service between Merced and Bakersfield.
 Based on the ETO’s Central Valley Study, the Authority has determined that the line extension beyond the 119-mile FCS to Merced and Bakersfield (total 171 miles) will maximize ridership and revenue, improve connectivity with regional train and bus services, and strengthen the operational independence of the service as defined by the Federal Railroad Administration (The FRA’s mission is to enable the safe, reliable, and efficient movement of people and goods for a strong America, now and in the future).